 Membership dues received are used as general operating funds.
-The Chamber also receives occupancy taxes from the tourism development authority, which comes from taxes paid to motels, bed and breakfasts and campgrounds within the city limits of Andrews.
+The Chamber also receives occupancy taxes from the Cherokee County Tourism Development Authority, which comes from taxes paid to motels, bed and breakfasts and campgrounds within our county.
 These funds may only be used for advertising and promotion of Andrews.

 Website: Our new Website is growing every month, and visitors are using it to find businesses in our area.
 Our focus on RAFT, HIKE, FISH, and BIKE has really boosted our brand for visitors and businesses.